viamrobotics/docs/docs/tutorials/slam-cartographer.md

 Head over to the **CONTROL** tab and choose the `run-slam` drop-down menu.
 Change the **Refresh frequency** to your desired frequency, move the Rplidar around slowly, and watch a map come to life!

-## Running Cartographer with a dataset
+## Run Cartographer in Offline Mode with a Dataset

-Run Cartographer in offline mode using one of your previously saved datasets or Viam's lab dataset you can download and play with.
+Run Cartographer in offline mode using one of your previously saved lidar datasets or Viam's lab dataset.

-### The dataset
+### Configuration with Viam

+Configure your robot to run Cartographer in offline mode in two steps:

+1. Find an existing dataset to run Cartographer with.
+2. Add Cartographer in offline mode as a SLAM service.

+#### Find a Dataset to Run Cartographer

 In offline mode SLAM uses an existing dataset to create a map.

 You may have a lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
-If you do not already have this, you can download Viam's lab dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.
+You can also download and play with Viam's own lab dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.

 If you have downloaded Viam's lab dataset and are using a Raspberry Pi, assuming that the zip file is now located in your `~/Downloads` folder you can copy/paste it into your Pi by running this command: